 Instead of going into the new year with intentions of giving up all your favorite foods, make a resolution to honor your cravings and eat the foods you love!
 It may seem counterintuitive, but allowing yourself to eat favorite foods, even if they’re not “healthy,” is actually better for you in the long run.
 That’s because setting a food as off-limits makes it more tempting, and you’ll eat a lot more of it when you finally break down.

 Do you have a routine for self-care?
 Why not make it a resolution to take better care of yourself, not by dieting or punishing yourself at the gym, but by taking care of your mind and spirit.
 After all, stress, sleep, and social connection play a bigger role in health than food and fitness.
 Make a resolution to take time to de-stress, maybe with a relaxing bath or meditation practice.
 Try turning off the TV before bed and reading instead, so you can get a better night of sleep.
 Make plans to catch up with an old friend who lifts you up and supports you.

 6. Pack a lunch for work

 Falling into a rut of greasy takeout for lunch that puts you into a food coma all afternoon?
 When hunger strikes and you don’t have food available (or much time for a break) it’s hard to make a healthy food choice.
 Instead, start packing enjoyable lunches that leave you feeling energized and ready to take on the afternoon.
-Think about bringing leftovers, or let Luvo do the work for you!
-You can even order your favorites online so you always have a grab and go lunch ready.
+Think about bringing leftovers, or let Performance Kitchen do the work for you!
+Stock your freezer so you always have a grab and go lunch ready.